 What does it mean to have a heart shaped face?

-What shape glasses are best for a heart shaped face?
+What glasses frame shapes are best for a heart shaped face?

-Heart shaped faces are one of the most versatile face shapes and most frame styles look good.
-Top frame shapes include oval and circular frames, rectangular frames, rimless and semi-rimless frames, wayfarers, clubmasters, cat-eye frames, and aviators.
+Heart-shaped faces are one of the most versatile face shapes, and most frame styles look good on them.
+The most popular frame shapes include oval and circular frames, rectangular frames, rimless and semi-rimless frames, wayfarers, cat-eye frames, and aviators.

 What sunglasses look best on a heart shaped face?

-Pretty much all sunglasses look good on heart shaped faces.
-Top sunglasses styles include aviators, clubmasters, wayfarers, cat-eye, circular, and rectangle frames.
+Pretty much all sunglasses look good on heart-shaped faces.
+Top sunglasses styles include aviators, half rims, wayfarers, cat-eye, circular, and rectangle frames.

 Can heart shaped faces wear round glasses?

-Yes, round glasses help soften angular features and draw attention to your eyes and cheekbones and away from your chin or forehead.
+Yes.
+Round glasses can soften angular features.
+They also draw attention to your eyes and cheekbones and away from your chin or forehead.

 What is the rarest face shape?

-Oblong and triangle are two of the rarest face shapes.
+Diamonds and triangles are two of the rarest face shapes.